Themezly/Documentation/pages/framework/elements/posts.md

 #### Posts, Posts formats and WooPosts tabs{.options-tab}

-These tabs contain options that will let you control and style every post element and containers including the various hover and image effects.
+These tabs contain options that will help you control and style every post element and containers including the various hover and image effects.
 Every setting has detailed description and or helpful instructions to help you adjust the post items the way you need them.